 Non-Punitive Logical Consequences: Often the most effective intervention is to allow a student to experience a logical consequence that follows the behavior.
 Consequences are respectful, relevant and realistic.
-Logical consequences provide a student more support to learn the effect of her behavior and learning to be responsible for the consequences of her actions.
+Logical consequences provide a student more support to learn the effect of their behavior and to acquire learning to be responsible for the consequences of their actions.

 Respectful: the teacher uses positive language with the students.
-For example, Jimmy, take a break from the game, I will signal for you to come back in after a while, instead of, "Jimmy, I'm not going to put up with your antics today, you are annoying the other children."
+For example, "Jimmy, take a break from the game, I will signal for you to come back in after a while."
+Instead of, "Jimmy, I'm not going to put up with your antics today, you are annoying the other children."

 Relevant: The consequence should be directly related to the misbehavior.
-For example, if a child throws food in the cafeteria, a relevant consequence would be for the child to help clean up the mess, not, for example to miss recess.
+For example, if a child throws food in the classroom, a relevant consequence would be for the child to help clean up the mess.